Ridwan ibn Walakhshi: Rebellion and death

-In May 1148, Ridwan managed to escape from the palace by means of a 35-cubit-long (approx. 18m (60ft)) tunnel he dug under the palace wall.
+In May 1148, Ridwan managed to escape from the palace by means of a 35-cubit-long (approx. 18 m (60 ft)) tunnel he dug under the palace wall.
 He crossed the Nile to Giza and quickly rallied followers, including Bedouin, regular soldiers, and Luwata Berbers from the Western Desert.
 With this army he marched once more on Cairo, defeated the Caliph's troops at the Mosque of Ibn Tulun, and pursued them into the city itself.
 Al-Hafiz barred the gates of the palace, but pretended to be cooperative, and even sent some money when Ridwan asked for it to pay his men.
 At the same time, the Caliph selected ten black African members of the caliphal bodyguard to assassinate Ridwan.
 Near the Aqmar Mosque they started shouting "al-Hafiz, the Victorious".
-When Ridwan rose to his saddle to see what the commotion was about, they attacked and killed him and his brother.
+When Ridwan rose from his saddle to see what the commotion was about, they attacked and killed him and his brother.
 Their severed heads were brought to the Caliph, ending the uprising.